TechLeo-Libraries/BuildML/README.md

 - **GitHub Issues:** [MLWizard Issues](https://github.com/TechLeo-Libraries/mlwizard/issues)
 - **LinkedIn Messages:** [TechLeo LinkedIn](https://www.linkedin.com/in/techleo/)

 Your feedback is valuable and contributes to the continuous improvement of MLWizard.
-The author welcomes collaboration and looks forward to hearing from the users of MLWizard.
+The author welcomes collaboration and looks forward to hearing from the users of MLwiz.

 ## Features